Christmas Traditions for Families

 This is on of our new Christmas traditions in our family.
 We just started doing it last year.
 It was actually really lovely to have something special on Christmas Eve.
 We always go to mass on Christmas Eve and honestly it is carnage as the kids are so very excited by then so last year I got some nativity sticker books to keep them occupied and frankly quiet!

-This year I have got some Christmas themed colouring books for christmas day, some Christmas tree cookies to decorate and of course the Christmas PJs.
+I will also be including some Christmas tree cookies to decorate and of course the Christmas PJs.
 I am also thinking of including a family movie for us to watch.
 Finally I have some edible glitter which I have mixed with oats and will be masquerading as reindeer food.

 So for us the Christmas Eve box isn’t about getting more toys or even any toys.
 It is about an activity to do as a family and then something practical for keeping the little people occupied.